Giving Your Scraps a Second Chance

 Do you take yard waste?

 Can we say maybe?
-If you’re doing a major yard cleanup, check in first and we may be able to offer disposal options at a minimal charge.
+If you are doing a major yard cleanup check in first, and we may be able to offer disposal options at a minimal charge.
 When we can accommodate, the answer is

 The best place for unwanted yard waste is Capen Park.